-Users are individuals who are trained by center staff and whose usage of center resources is charged on a valid U-M shortcode approved by the user’s supervisor or a registered external payment method.
-Only individuals who meet these criteria are allowed to use instruments in the center; non-users may observe but are not allowed to touch or interact with the instruments at any time.
+Users are individuals who are trained by Center staff and whose usage of lab equipment is charged on a valid U-M shortcode approved by the user’s supervisor or a registered external payment method.
+Only individuals who meet these criteria are allowed to use instruments in (MC)2; non-users may observe but are not allowed to touch or interact with the instruments at any time.

 - Understood the safety requirements stated by the University of Michigan and (MC)2.